 Previously the Dev9ghz plugin used the system registry for saving settings.
 This has now been replaced by usage of an .ini file like all the modern plugins.
 Furthermore, the plugin looks in the registry for old settings and if it finds them, they are imported into an .ini file and then deleted from the registry.

 There were also instances of crashing when the ethernet adapter was not selected, this was fixed by TheLastRar by using a conditional statement.

-Custom Patches to fix game crashes/hangs by prafull
+Custom Patches to fix game crashes/hangs

 The number of PS2 games playable with PCSX2 has vastly increased over the years but there are still some games which crash/hang at the Intro scenes/Menus/Ingame and as a result are considered "Unplayable" in the game database.
 Accurate debugging to find the conflict takes time, but of course developers intend to fix them properly in the future.
 In the mean time some of these unplayable games are now playable in PCSX2 using custom patches.
 Such a custom patch might not seem like an ideal solution from a developer's perspective, but it will surely be good news for users who were waiting to play these games.